Supreme Court Holds Heller — Second Amendment Case Last Case to Be Announced from March Sitting

 What is most interesting is that Justice Antonin Scalia is the only justice not to have a majority opinion from the March sitting — raising expectations that he will write a majority opinion recognizing an individual right to gun ownership.
 It is a position that I agree with, here.

-11 Responses to “Supreme Court Holds Heller — Second Amendment Case Last Case to Be Announced from March Sitting”
+11 thoughts on “Supreme Court Holds Heller — Second Amendment Case Last Case to Be Announced from March Sitting”

 “More important, the mere reference to a purpose of the Second Amendment does not alter the fact that an individual right is created.
 The right of the people to keep and bear arms is stated in the same way as the right to free speech or free press.
 The statement of a purpose was intended to reaffirm the power of the states and the people against the central government.”